kurylko/React-basics/README.md

 React is **an open-source, front-end JavaScript library** built/maintained in 2013 by Facebook as well as a community of individual developers and companies.
 It's purpose is to build user interfaces or UI components.

+#### React uses ES6, and you should be familiar with some of the new features like: ####

+- Classes
+- Arrow Functions
+- Variables (let, const, var)
+- Array Methods like .map()
+- Destructuring
+- Modules
+- Ternary Operator
+- Spread Operator

 React creates a VIRTUAL DOM in memory.
 Instead of manipulating the browser's DOM directly, React creates a virtual DOM in memory, where it does all the necessary manipulating, before making the changes in the browser DOM.